Compatibility Catalog of TiDB Data Migration

 Data sources

-Incompatibility with foreign key CASCADE operations
+Foreign key CASCADE operations

-foreign_key_checks=OFF. - DM does not support
+- In safe mode, DM does not support

 MariaDB notes